When to see a doctor

 Brace.
 Using a brace centered over the back of your forearm may help relieve symptoms by resting the muscles and tendons.

 Steroid injections are locally effective anti-inflammatory medicines to relieve symptoms without harm.
 Corticosteroid injection helps when physical therapy is not effective.
 Locally acting steroids are not harmful as these are not water soluble, hence not absorbed in blood stream immediately.
-Ultrasound guidance is used for precision drug delivery to the center of inflammation as shown.
+Ultrasound guidance is used for precision drug delivery to the center of inflammation or to the area of interstitial tear of tendon or partial traumatic tear as shown.

 If symptoms do not respond after 6 to 9 months of non-surgical treatments, surgery may be recommended.
 Excision of proximal portion of annular ligament, release of entire extensor origin, excision of adventitious bursa (if present), resection of hypertrophic synovium.
 A limited approach consists of excision of diseased Extensor Carpi Radialis Brevis ECRB, resection of degenerative tissue and direct repair to bone. .